GSTT-CSC/QMS-Template/README.md

 ### Please join our open-source QMS community

-Please fork(online) / clone(local) this repo and see if you can implement in your insitution.
+Please fork (online) / clone (local) this repo and see if you can implement in your institution.
-Get in contact with CSC on  gstt.clinicalscientificcomputing(at)nhs(dot)net
+Get in contact with CSC on gstt.clinicalscientificcomputing@nhs(dot)net if you want to know more.

 **New Users**